Is There Treatment for Hallucinogen Addiction?

 Treatment at a hallucinogen rehab is mainly counseling and behavioral therapy.

-Hallucinogens affect people in different ways because they come from a variety of sources such as plants or synthetic compounds which may have multiple chemical contents.
-They cause distorted perceptions of time, objects, space, movement, color, and sounds as well as impacting thoughts, reasoning, judgment, emotions, and psychomotor skills.
-Dissociative hallucinogens cause the user to feel a distance from their reality or self and they may lose their coordination or balance.
+Hallucinogens affect people in different ways because they come from a variety of sources, such as plants or synthetic compounds, which may contain multiple chemical compounds.
+They cause distorted perceptions of time, objects, space, movement, color and sounds as well as impacting thoughts, reasoning, judgment, emotions and psychomotor skills.
+Dissociative hallucinogens cause the user to feel a distance from their reality or self, potentially causing them to lose their coordination or balance.

-The effects are unpredictable from event to event and users can have a “bad trip” that causes frightening hallucinations, severe panic, paranoia, and anxiety which can lead them into harmful situations and overdose.
+The effects of these types of drugs are unpredictable from event to event.
+One trip may be described as a ” good one,” while another may be described as a “bad trip” that causes frightening hallucinations, severe panic, paranoia and anxiety, which can lead them into harmful situations and overdose.

 Hallucinogen Addictions

-While hallucinogens generally do not cause physical dependency it can result from the other compounded substances.
-Psychological dependency and addiction results from repeat disruptions to the serotonin system, continued exposure to hallucinogens, and the predisposition of the person to develop an addiction such as mental health status, biological, development, or environmental factors.
+While hallucinogens generally do not cause physical dependency, they can result from other compounded substances.
+Psychological dependency and addiction result from repeated disruptions to the serotonin system, continued exposure to hallucinogens and the predisposition of the person to develop an addiction, such as mental health status, biological, developmental or environmental factors.

 Don’t wait Until It’s Too Late.